maringerov/github-stream/README.md

 # GitHub Stream

-A social plugin for displaying a user's latest public activity on GitHub.
+A social widget for displaying a user's latest public activity on GitHub.
 Built with React and Webpack.
 WIP.